SimpleSuyash/code-snippet/README.md

-# Module 02 Mini-Project: CSS Snippet Cheat Sheet
+# CSS Snippet Cheat Sheet

-In this activity, you will work with a group to build a webpage that will hold a collection of CSS snippets.
+The CSS Snippet Cheat Sheet is a webpage that holds a collection of CSS snippets.
 What better way to learn CSS than to build a knowledge base of CSS?
+It was built as a part of module 02 mini-project for edX coding bootcamp at the University of Sydney in 2023.

-## Instructions
+## Requirements

 The completed application should meet the following criteria: